-Snowmobile Grass Drags
+Snowmobile Grass Drags in Princeton Minnesota

 Every August Snowmobile fanatics show up for the annual Outlaw Grass Drags in Princeton, MN.
 The best way to describe the experience would be a fair full of snowmobile enthusiasts.
-The property is full of RVers who are camping out for the weekend.
-They have a live band to entertain along with sharing snowmobile stories.

 There is a massive swamp meet area to buy/trade parts of custom and older sleds.
 One of my dad’s co-workers bought some old snowmobile skis after negotiating the price.
 He collects and rebuilds old Ski-Doo snowmobiles.